Acce0ss/gerber_merge_as_gerbv_project/README.md

 3. number of columns in the panel
 4. x offset in mm
 5. y offset in mm
+6. position of bottom left board's bottom left corner (in panel frame), x
+7. position of bottom left board's bottom left corner,(in panel frame), y
+8. position of bottom left corner of the original single board gerber, x
+9. position of bottom left corner of the original single board gerber, y

 Thus, an example call would be:
-./merge_into_gerbv_project.py myproject/ 3 2 100 80
+./merge_into_gerbv_project.py myproject/ 3 2 100 80 10 15 -100 10

 which would produce a layout where bottom left is the origin, and 2nd column is shifted 100 mm right,
 2nd row is shifted 80 mm up and 3rd row is shifted
 160 mm up.

+Furthermore, the last four parameters would indicate that the bottom left board's bottom left corner is positioned at 10, 15 on the panel frame, and before applying any other shifts, the original board is shifted by +100, -10, so that it's bottom left corner is positioned at 0, 0.

 You need to draw your panel design (fiducials, possible frame to fit the palette, board break tabs etc.) with your favourite pcb tool, such as KiCad.
+The parameters are easiest to setup, if you base your frame's bottom left corner at origin 0, 0.

 Then export the panel frame and other stuff as gerbers and use the gerbv to combine it with your merged gerbers.